0

 Oat fiber is produced by processing the outer hull of oat grains.
 The hulls, which make up about 25–33% of the oat’s weight, undergo a series of treatments including alkaline digestion, bleaching, neutralization, and drying.
 The result is a fine powder that’s typically 50 mesh or finer.

-Oat fiber is a modern ingredient derived from the outer husk of oat grains, becoming popular in recent years as a low-carb, high-fiber additive in baking and food production.
+Oat fiber is a modern ingredient derived from the outer husk of oat grains, becoming popular in recent years as a flexible keto, high-fiber additive in baking and food production.

 Oat fiber offers a unique nutritional profile: